parrt/cs652/projects/smalltalk.md

 Our version of Smalltalk differs from the standard in a few ways:
 * no class variables but allows class methods
 * subclasses can see the fields of their parent classes; in ST-80 these are private
-* we disallow globals variables. x:=expr will generate code for expr but not the store if x is not a valid argument, local variable, or field.
+* we disallow definition of globals variables. x:=expr will generate code for expr but not the store if x is not a valid argument, local variable, or field.
 There is a `push_global` instruction but it is for looking up class names and other globally-visible symbols (only one so far is `Transcript` object).
 * We allow forward refs (refs to classes not yet defined)
 * no `#(1 2 3)` array literal notation, but with dynamic array notation `{1.
 2. 3}`.
 * no ';' extended msg send notation